kstruggles/CORmods/README.md

 OLD stands for Only Living Desendants, meaning it deletes any decendant who dies in childhood, without being married or having children.
 The credit goes 900% to the Devs of COR, who honestly wrote this.

-Enslave is based on the Adopt mod with.
-I say it's a combination of the Adopt mod and OLD while checking with the more complicated Divorce mod to ensure the structures are good. so Again, the Devs of COR deserve a large credit for it.
+Enslave is based on both the "Give For Adoption" and OLD mods.
+I combinationed them while checking with the more complicated Divorce mod to ensure the structures are good. so Again, the Devs of COR deserve a large credit for it.

+Current WIP:
+mode to ask if you want to adopt a child or children whose parents have fallen on hard times.